erikaliang520/base_KASE/README.md

 The core functionalities of the application:

-- Translating text input into corresponding sign language gestures displayed through YouTube videos.
+- Translating user text inputs into desired language text outputs.
-- Creating personalized lessons for new users based on their learning goals and current knowledge of Sign Language.
+- Using text-to-speech features to create audio clips of user text inputs
+- Saving a history of past words, translations, languages, and audios
+- Generating suggested words of interest that may be laterally related to the user inputs

 The user interface will be designed to ensure accessibility and ease-of-use for all users.
-The application uses OpenAI API to create personalized lesson plans along with the YouTube API to provide a vast library of sign language gesture videos.

-In essence, our application acts as an interpreter and teacher, translating written words into sign language through relevant video content and providing unique lessons tailored to each user.
-Additionally, it serves as an educational tool that enables users to learn sign language at their own pace .

-We believe this solution has potential to increase communication and promote inclusivity for deaf and hard-of-hearing communities while offering an easy-to-use method for individuals interested in learning sign language.
+The application uses Google Cloud APIs such as their translation and text-to-speech APIs.
+The translation API will be used to provide swift on-the-spot translations of user text inputs in a variety of desired languages.
+The text-to-speech API will provide the text-to-speech audio of the translated output words using different language and accent bases.

 ## Link to API Documentation